 Our research and thinking also accelerate work to improve quality of life.
 This includes goals to support regions with rail infrastructure and new, affordable and inclusive transport options.
 As part of our work to enhance rail’s social and economic impact, we set out to help the industry be an employer of choice.

-By 2024 we will be firmly established as the leader in positioning rail as Britain's main mode of sustainable, low- carbon transport, that delivers social value for Britain.
+By 2024 we will be firmly established as the leader in positioning rail as Britain's main mode of sustainable, low-carbon transport, which delivers social value for Britain.
 Our work prepares the railway to push towards net-zero emissions by 2050 (2045 in Scotland) and be the backbone of Britain’s sustainable transport network.